How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 Budget Skill they Need to Work On: Making a budget that works for them, practically, and not just a budget they'll put on their bookshelf museum and never turn to again

 Try This: Each week that they fill out a new budget, have them go through the categories.
 Cross off any that they don't need for that week, and add in any new ones they will need.
-This will help them to see they have power to change their budget to work for them, and to gain confidence in handling their money.
+This will help them to see they have the power to change their budget to work for them and to gain confidence in handling their money.

 13. Having no Place to Store Money for Planned Spending Later in the Month